 God’s heart for His people is the “pure religion” of James 1:27 – that we would “visit widows and orphans in their affliction.”
 Caring for orphans and foster children is not only for those who adopt or foster children but it is for everyone who desires “pure religion.”
-Foster and adoptive families need community to surround them in their calling and this is how we can all be involved.
+Foster and adoptive families need community to surround them in their calling and Fostering Hope provides and opportunity for everyone at Rivermont to serve these families.

 Parents who foster or adopt need to know they’ll be well-supported when a child arrives in their home.
 Foster children, as well as adopted children, have unique needs and require intentional focus from their new parents.
 As we can support these families in practical, hands-on ways, this care will provide a healthier context for a child’s transition into their new home.
 Volunteers offer support in the following ways:

-• Supplying or sourcing practical needs - eg. bunk beds, strollers, carseats, clothing . . .
+• Supplying or sourcing practical needs - eg. cribs, booster seats, strollers, carseats, clothing . . .

 • Coordinating volunteers for a foster family